dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ## Introduction

 Modern JavaScript has experienced massive proliferation over the last few years and shows no signs of slowing.
-Numerous programming concepts are surfacing that are unfamiliar to many front-end developers.
-In this post series, we'll take a look at intermediate and advanced fundamental concepts in the front-end landscape and explore how they apply to modern JavaScript.
+Numerous concepts appearing in JS blogs and documentation are still unfamiliar to many front-end developers.
+In this post series, we'll take a look at intermediate and advanced fundamental concepts in the front-end programming landscape and explore how they apply to modern JavaScript.

 ---